 There are two basic methodologies that I typically utilize when attempting to forecast sales for a brand new technology product:

-Top down forecasting method
+Top down sales forecasting methods

-Bottoms up forecasting method
+Bottoms up sales forecasting methods

-After I’ve done the top down or Macro forecast, I like to also use a “bottoms up” or “micro” approach as a sanity check.
-To do this, you want to gather information on what you think you can sell by canvassing individual stakeholders in the sales area: direct field sales reps, Online/Web store, dealers, international distributors, etc. It’s helpful to gather info from any channel that will be a significant contributor to sales for this new product.
+After I’ve done the top down or macro forecast, I like to also use a “bottoms up” or “micro” approach as a sanity check.
+To do this, you want to gather information on what you think you can sell by canvassing individual stakeholders in the sales arena: direct field sales reps, Online/Web store, dealers, international distributors, etc. It’s helpful to gather info from any channel that will be a significant contributor to sales for this new product.
 Usually it’s impractical to do a complete survey of everyone that may be involved in the sales effort.
 What’s important is to obtain a representative sample that is both broad enough and deep enough that the data you gather has at least some statistical significance.
 At that point, you can “normalize” the data.
 For example, say you were able to gather data from a broad cross-section of sales points, totaling approximately 10% of the total sales infrastructure (10% of dealers, 10% of direct sales reps, etc).
 You would then multiply the total number of units/dollars you obtained from your sales entities times 10, to reach a bottoms up forecast totaling 100%.

 Do you have forecast convergence?

 So there’s my advice on how to approach the unenviable task of forecasting a brand new technology product.
 It’s a high risk, high return activity under the best of circumstances–and ideal conditions are seldom found in this activity in the technology space.
-But if you are able to construct both a top down and a bottoms up forecast and the two numbers at least fall in the same ballpark, you’re probably on the right track.
+But if you are able to construct both a top-down and a bottoms-up forecast and the two numbers at least fall in the same ballpark, you’re probably on the right track.